-The following are descriptions of the Fund's permitted investments and investment practices and the associated risk factors.
-The Fund will only invest in any of the following instruments or engage in any of the following investment practices if such investment or activity is consistent with the Fund's investment objective and permitted by the Fund's stated investment policies.
-Each of the permitted investments described below applies to the Fund unless otherwise noted.
+The following are descriptions of each Fund's permitted investments and investment practices and the associated risk factors.
+The Funds will only invest in any of the following instruments or engage in any of the following investment practices if such investment or activity is consistent with each Fund's investment objective and permitted by each Fund's stated investment policies.
+Each of the permitted investments described below applies to the Funds unless otherwise noted.